peak-ai/flashr/README.md

   className: string;
   /*
     Optional
-    Add priority to a message, when enabled sorts, called comparator function if passed, else default to maxComparator, higher priority elements as first in the queue.
+    Add priority to a message
+    When enabled sorting of queue (see sortQueue Option), comparator function is called, if passed, else use maxComparator function, higher priority elements at first in the queue.
-    Defaults to 0
+    Default: 0
   */
   priority: number;
 }